killerducky/killerducky.github.io/shogi/study_plan.md

     * Or go to a Lishogi arena, and ask if a beginner there wants to pause the arena and play
     * Or try 81dojo, there are more humans there
         * See the 81dojo section [here](shogi/intro)
-    * As a last resort, you can play Lishogi Level 1, but even that level is quite strong!
+    * As a last resort, you can play Lishogi Computer Level 1, but even that level is quite strong!
 * Play two more games!

 ### The long haul